adobe/griffon-plugin-bridge/README.md

 {
-  namespace, // the namespace of the connector context, // object containing parameters needed to run the connector
-  query: { isLoaded, loading, error }, // defines the state of the remote api query data // the resulting data from the api call
+  namespace, // the namespace of the connector context, // object containing parameters needed to run the connector loaded, // has the connection data finished loading loading, // is the connection currently loading error, // error object resulting from the query (if applicable) data // the resulting data from the api call
 }
 ```